Jaw992/Project-4-Savers/README.md

   - Project Timeline
   - Technologies Used
   - React Libraries Used
 2. Complete the full-stack application within given time frame.

+## Project Timeline
+Planning + Development
+- 2 Weeks

 ## Savers App Description
 - A web-base bank simulation application that allows you to maximise your savings with SAVERS.